 9. The "Drug Price Negotiation Program" (Drug Pricing Program or Program), enacted as part of the Inflation Reduction Act of 2022, Pub.
 L. 117-169 (IRA or the Act), will harm patients by jeopardizing their access to the medications that they need to live.
-In the long term, patients will be harmed if the pricing scheme eliminates manufacturers' incentives to invest in new and innovative medicines to treat cancer and rare disease.
-Finally, HHS has developed the Drug Price "Negotiation" Program without affording patients-who depend on pharmaceutical access and innovation to save, extend, and improve their lives-the opportunity to comment on key elements of the Program and purportedly without opportunity for patients to obtain judicial or administrative review of HHS decisions that deprive patients of life-altering and life-saving medicines.
+Patients will be harmed because the pricing scheme eliminates manufacturers' financial incentive to invest in new and innovative medicines to treat cancer.
+Further, HHS has developed the Drug Price "Negotiation" Program without affording patients-who depend on pharmaceutical access and innovation to save, extend, and improve their lives-the opportunity to comment on key elements of the Program and purportedly without opportunity for patients to obtain judicial or administrative review of HHS decisions that deprive patients of life-altering and life-saving medicines.